-CLAC currently markets life insurance products in Bermuda, the Cayman Islands, and the British Virgin Islands for Term Life, Whole of Life and investment related products which provide a small life benefit.
+CLAC currently markets life insurance products in Bermuda, the Cayman Islands and the British Virgin Islands for Term Life, Whole of Life and investment related products which provide marginal life benefit.
 CLAC no longer offers, but currently still carries on its books variable life policies sold in Bermuda, the Cayman Islands and internationally.

-CLAC began writing annuity business in late 2014, with the majority being clients of Colonial Pension Services Ltd. The GPW for the annuity business grew to BD\$431,981 in 2019.
-CLAC continues to focus the annuity business on supporting clients of other affiliate companies in the Group.
+CLAC began writing annuity business in late 2014, with the majority being clients of Coralisle Pension Services Ltd. CLAC continues to focus the annuity business on supporting clients of other affiliate companies in the Group.
 Investment returns and pricing for the annuity products are reviewed by the Group's Investment Committee.